-A wheelchair ramp isn’t just a home improvement—it’s a gateway to freedom and independence.
-Whether you use an electric power wheelchair or a manual wheelchair, choosing the right ramp takes thoughtful planning.
-In this guide, we break down ramp types, materials, safety features, and costs to help you create a solution that fits your home and your needs.
+A wheelchair ramp isn’t just a home improvement—it’s a bridge to freedom and independence.
+Whether you use a manual wheelchair or an electric power wheelchair, choosing the right ramp takes thoughtful planning.

-Let’s take a closer look at the different types of wheelchair ramps and what factors to consider when choosing the right one for your space.
+Let’s take a closer look at the different types of wheelchair ramps and what factors to consider when choosing the right one for your entrance space.

 Wheelchair Ramp Types

-Not every wheelchair ramp is the same.
 Different needs call for different types of ramps:

 Threshold Wheelchair Ramp

 These are small, portable ramps designed for tiny height differences.
 They’re perfect for getting over door thresholds or small steps that might otherwise block access.
-Threshold ramps are typically lightweight and easy to place wherever needed.

 Portable Wheelchair Ramp

 When you need a ramp you can take with you, portable ramps are the answer.
 These lightweight, foldable ramps can be quickly set up to cross steps or curbs.
-They’re great for visits to homes without permanent accessibility features or for occasional use.

 “Modular ramps strike a great balance between portability and long-term use—perfect if you may move homes in the future.”